MaRos10/AirBean-API/README.md

 }
 ```

-Will give the user this response:
+Will give user this response:

 ```json
 {